 - Note that in cases where the soccer offside rule does not apply yet attacking player re-enters the field without a referee's permission, he or she must be penalized/cautioned.

-VAR improving Offside Calls
+VAR improving offside calls

-Before the introduction of the Video Assistant Referee in modern soccer, the answer to what is offside in soccer was elusive in some instances where the call is too close to make.
-However, making offside calls is no longer a reserve for the linesman or on-field referee.
-With VAR, the referee assistants may not raise the flag or delay it in play is complete.
-Incidentally, MLS was one of the first international leagues that introduced VAR usage to rile out an offside call.
+Incidentally, MLS was one of the first international leagues that introduced VAR usage to rule out an offside call.
 After a goal-scoring opportunity is over, the assistant can then raise the flag if an offside occurred during play.
 At this point, VAR checks for potential offside if a goal has been scored.
-With these new FIFA VAR rules, it is easier to make the call than relying on the judgment of assistant referees.